-If you have sold or otherwise transferred all your Ordinary Shares, please send this document, but not the accompanying personalised Form of Proxy, at once to the purchaser or transferee or to the stockbroker, bank or other agent through whom the sale or transfer was effected for transmission to the purchaser or transferee.
-If you have purchased Ordinary Shares after the date of this document, you should contact Link Asset Services using the details set out in section 4 of the Chairman's Letter, to request a new Form of Proxy.
+If you have sold or otherwise transferred all your Ordinary Shares, please send this document, but not, if you have received one, the accompanying personalised proxy form, at once to the purchaser or transferee or to the stockbroker, bank or other agent through whom the sale or transfer was effected for transmission to the purchaser or transferee.
+If you have purchased Ordinary Shares after the date of this document, you should contact Link Asset Services using the address set out in section 4 of the Chairman's Letter, if you wish to request a new paper proxy form.